icylace/CursorRuler/README.md

 ### Without Git

-Download the latest source from [GitHub](https://github.com/icylace/CursorRuler) and then copy the CursorRuler folder to your Sublime Text's "Package" folder.
+Download the latest source from [GitHub](https://github.com/icylace/CursorRuler) and then copy the CursorRuler folder to your Sublime Text's packages folder.

 ### With Git

-Clone the CursorRuler repository while in your Sublime Text's "Packages" folder:
+Clone the CursorRuler repository while in your Sublime Text's packages folder:

     git clone https://github.com/icylace/CursorRuler.git

-### The "Package" Folder for Sublime Text 2 and Sublime Text 3
+### The Packages Folder for Sublime Text 2 and Sublime Text 3

 - OS X: